nniranjhana/TF-Injector/README.md

 3. You can navigate to [conf/](https://github.com/nniranjhana/Soft-TensorFI/tree/master/conf) to check out how to set the fault injection configuration for the tests you plan to run.

-4. Once you're done, go to [tests/tfv2](https://github.com/nniranjhana/Soft-TensorFI/tree/master/tests/tfv2) and set the sample.yaml file in [tests/tfv2/confFiles/](https://github.com/nniranjhana/Soft-TensorFI/tree/master/tests/tfv2/confFiles).
+4. Let's see an example of how to mutate the weights of a model.
+Go to [tests/tfv2/model](https://github.com/nniranjhana/Soft-TensorFI/tree/master/tests/tfv2/model) and set the sample.yaml file in [tests/tfv2/model/confFiles](https://github.com/nniranjhana/Soft-TensorFI/tree/master/tests/tfv2/model/confFiles).
 If you are running from the examples in this directory, this is the file that gets picked up.

 5. Run the test to observe the fault injection.
 For example, let's say we run the simple neural network example: